cbuchner1/CUDAManagedHeap/README.md

 Also note that my main test environment is using clang++-20 as the CUDA compiler.
 The CMakeLists.txt may require some modifications to work with other compilers

+## Possible Future Improvemenets

+* Dynamically growing the heap as needed (before it runs out of space) would be a nice thing to implement.

+* Adding more rigorous testing will be required to validate for correctness and torture test the concurrency capabilities.

 ## Resources